-Naval sources have stated that there are several pirate camps along the eastern coast of Somalia between the towns of Xaafun and Garacad.
-The town of Eyl has historically been a piracy hotspot and it is believed that much of the current pirate activity stems from this location.
-There may also be pirate camps on Somalia's northern coast between the towns of Bosaso and Qandala, making attacks in the Gulf of Aden a possibility.
+Naval sources have stated that there are several pirate camps along the eastern coast of Somalia, between the towns of Hobyo and Durdura.
+The town of Eyl has historically been a piracy hotspot, and it is believed that much of the current pirate activity originates from this location.
+There may also be pirate camps on Somalia's northern coast, between the towns of Bosaso and Qandala, making attacks in the Gulf of Aden a possibility.

-Due to the severity and the number of attacks that have taken place in recent months, as well as the opportunistic nature of these attacks and recent reported activity, the risk of piracy remains high for all merchant vessels transiting through the Indian Ocean, the Arabian Sea, and the Gulf of Aden.
-This risk applies deep offshore, as attacks have been reported as far as 600nm off Somalia's coast.
-It is important to note that though most of the reported incidents have occurred within or close to the Indian Ocean High-Risk Area (HRA), pirate groups have a demonstrated ability to carry out attacks as far as 1,000nm away from the coast of Somalia.
+Due to the pirate activity reported in recent months and the opportunistic nature of pirate attacks, the risk of piracy remains high for all merchant vessels transiting through the Indian Ocean, the Arabian Sea, and the Gulf of Aden.
+This risk is particularly elevated off Somalia, but it extends deep offshore as attacks have been reported as far as 600nm offshore.
+It is important to note that although most reported incidents have occurred within or near the Indian Ocean High-Risk Area (HRA), pirate groups have demonstrated the capability to carry out attacks as far as 1.000nm from the coast of Somalia.